RandomStudio/random-studio/src/pages/projects/the-archive-for-c-p-company.md

       objects, sketches and editorials into a behind-the-scenes experience of the lab.
 Visitors can journey through the archive as Osti himself might use it.
+  - video:
+      autoplay: false
+      hasControls: false
+      loops: true
+      isMuted: true
+      isAlwaysMuted: false
+    marginTop: 0
+    marginLeft: 0
+    zIndex: 0
+  - video:
+      autoplay: false
+      hasControls: false
+      loops: true
+      isMuted: true
+      isAlwaysMuted: false
+    marginTop: 0
+    marginLeft: 0
+    zIndex: 0
+    caption: Each artefact is of equal importance, grouped together on the landing page yet navigable using a filter-system.
+Clicking on an object leads you on a deep-dive into its life-story, from pre-production research to how it’s worn on the streets today.
+  - video:
+      autoplay: false
+      hasControls: false
+      loops: true
+      isMuted: true
+      isAlwaysMuted: false
+    marginTop: 0
+    marginLeft: 0
+    zIndex: 0
 ---